invivasolutions/PyTorch-StudioGAN-Crypts/README.md

 Included in `configs` are a number of example configuration files based on the work done in verifying the various GAN Models included in this package.
 There is also [a guide to the settings for StyleGAN models](src/configs/StyleGAN_ADA_GuideLine.md) and an [extended explanation of the settings available in a configuration yaml file](src/configs/configuration_file_guide.md)

-As well as the above command line switches there's [a full guide to the available options]
+As well as the above command line switches there's [a number of other command line switches available for advanced use](src/command_line_arguments.md)

 # Supported Training/Testing Techniques